 4. Can a person exercise “too much”?
 Explain your answer.

-In the above figure, MB  marginal benefits of exercising and MC  marginal costs of exercising.
+In the above figure, MB refers to the marginal benefits of exercising and MC refers to the marginal costs of exercising.
 The MB curve is downward sloping and the MC curve is upward sloping.
 As long as MB  MC, the person will exercise.
-The person stops exercising when MB  MC.
-This is the efficient amount of exercise.
-If the person exercises when MC > MB, then he or she will be exercising too much.
+The efficient amount of exercise when MB = MC, at 30 hours.
+If the person exercises when MC > MB, then he/she will be exercising too much.

 5. All theories are abstractions from reality.
 What does this mean?

 A theory emphasizes only the variables that the theorist believes are the main or critical ones that explain an activity or event.
 All theories are abstractions from reality.
 But it doesn’t follow that (abstract) theories cannot explain reality.
-The objective in theory building is to ignore the variables that are essentially irrelevant to the case at hand, making it easier to isolate the important variables that the untrained observer would probably miss.
+The objective in theory building is to ignore the variables that are essentially irrelevant to the case at hand, making it easier to isolate the important variables that an untrained observer would probably miss.

  ANSWERS TO CHAPTER QUESTIONS and problems